-Ideally, a sublease agreement will set forth the eviction “triggers” — clarifying when rent is due, what happens if rent is late, and what steps the sublessor can take to enforce the sublease agreement if the subtenant violates any of its provisions.
+Ideally, a sublease agreement will set forth the eviction “triggers” — clarifying when to pay rent, what happens if the subtenant were to pay rent late, and what steps the sublessor can take to enforce the sublease agreement if the subtenant violates any of its provisions.

-Generally, the sublessor needs to go through the same legal eviction process as a landlord would when evicting a tenant, including providing notice, and giving the subtenant an opportunity to respond and pay for damages if a judgment is entered against them.
+Generally, the sublessor would go through the same legal eviction process as a landlord when evicting a tenant, including providing notice and allowing the subtenant to respond and pay for damages if a judgment is entered against them.

 Use the free form below to sublet all or part of your leased rental property to a subtenant.